probmods/dippl/examples/pragdrift.md

 As a final case, we consider the lexicalization of specificity implicatures, in particular the classic case "some" vs "all".

 ~~~~
-// world is two booleans: isCamp = is there coordinated group action, and isMil = is there military action
 var makeWorldPrior = function(weights) {
   Enumerate(function() {
     var worlds = ['SOMENOTALL', 'ALL', 'NONE'];